Dr. Guru Subramanyam937-229-3611

 b.
 Our graduates will have the ability to design and conduct experiments, as well as to analyze and interpret data.

 c.
-Our graduates will have the ability to design a system, component, or process to meet desired needs.
+Our graduates will have the ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.

 d.
 Our graduates will have the ability to function on multi-disciplinary teams.